ryanweideman/3d-terminal-renderer/README.md

 ```

 ## Custom Models
 Custom models can be included in the ```models``` directory.
-Models geometry is specified in a simple JSON based format:
+Model geometry is specified in a simple JSON based format:
 ```
 {
     "geometry": [